European Journal of Morphology

-Acta Morphologica Neerlando-Scandinavica is an anatomical journal that was published in Utrecht, Netherlands, by Oosthoek from 1956 to 1989.
+Acta Morphologica Neerlando-Scandinavica was an anatomical journal that was published quarterly in Utrecht, Netherlands, by Oosthoek from 1956 to 1989.
 It consists of volumes 1-27, and is a continuation of the earlier journal Acta Neerlandica Morphologiae normalis et pathologicae, published by Oosthoek from 1938 to 1949.

-Acta Morphologica Neerlando-Scandinavica was succeeded by the European Journal of Morphology, which was published in Lisse, Netherlands, from 1990 to 2005.
+Acta Morphologica Neerlando-Scandinavica was succeeded by the European Journal of Morphology, which was published in Lisse, Netherlands, from 1990 to 2005 .In the process of becoming the European Journal of Morphology, Acta Morphologica Neerlando-Scandinavica was merged with European archives of biology.